 Resuscitation Council (UK)

-Resuscitation Council (UK) achieved accreditation in January 2015 for the process used to produce RC (UK) guidelines.
-Accreditation is valid for 5 years from January 2015 and is retrospectively applicable to guidance produced using the processes described in the RC (UK) Process Manual (2014).
+Healthcare Infection Society (HIS) achieved accreditation in March 2015 for the process used to produce Healthcare Infection Society guidelines.
+Accreditation is valid for 5 years from March 2015 and is retrospectively applicable to guidance produced using the processes described in the Healthcare Infection Society Guideline Development Manual.

 Frequently asked questions